scummvm/scummvm/dists/emscripten/README.md

 *   `dist`: Copy all files into a single build-emscripten folder to bring it all together
 *   `all`: Run all of the above commands
 *   `clean`: Remove all object files, built libs, bundled data etc
+*   `run`: Starts and hosts ScummVM on localhost:8080

 Independent of the command executed, the script sets up a pre-defined emsdk environment in the subfolder `./dists/emscripten/build.sh`